 You can add additional columns or rows to the display.
-Click on the little square icon on the upper right of the search results pane to pull up a popup with a place to select which columns, and how many rows per page, to show.
+Click on the two wheels icon on the upper right of the search results pane to pull up a popup with a place to select which columns, and how many rows per page, to show.

 In this case, for this example, the defaults are ok.

 If you scroll over in your results window, you can find the observation start and end times.
-In this search, I have one observation taken in 2003, centered on a target called "brc48" (AORKEY 6029824), I have another observation taken in 2006, centered on a target called "CG4" (AORKEY 16805376), and I have a third observation, taken in 2008, centered on a target called "cg4" (AORKEY 24250880).
-If you scroll further right in your window, you will see the three PIs from the three different programs.
+In this search, I have one observation taken in 2003, centered on a target called "brc48" (AORKEY 6029824), I have another observation taken in 2006, centered on a target called "CG4" (AORKEY 16805376), I have a third observation, taken in 2008, centered on a target called "cg4" (AORKEY 24250880), and I have a fourth observation, taken in 2012, centered on target called “PGC0021338” (AORKEY 43725824).
+If you scroll further right in your window, you will see the four PIs from the four different programs.

-Other than that, how can you tell the difference between these three observations?
+Other than that, how can you tell the difference between these four observations?
 Read on ...

 Step 5.
 Understanding these results -- the Details panel and Visualization

 The SHA tries to choose background images intelligently, and generally it does ok.
-In this case, one of the AORs comes up visualized on top of a DSS image, and the other two (slightly larger ones) come up on IRAS images.
+In this case, two of the AORs come up visualized on top of DSS images, and the other two (slightly larger ones) come up on IRAS images.
 You can see a brief description of the background image on the top of the image, under the tabs.
 It also has the AORKEY that is being visualized.

 With any background image, if you move your mouse over the image, you will get a real-time readout of the position and flux density in a pop-up window.

 If you want to visualize one on top of a different image (wavelength, size, etc), you can change the background image.
-Let’s change the visualization of the first one (the one on the DSS image) to be on an IRAS image.
-While the first observation is highlighted in the list, and with the DSS image displayed under the footprint, move your mouse over the image.
+Let us change the visualization of the AORKEY 6029824 observation (on the DSS image) to be on an IRAS image.
+While this observation is highlighted in the list, and with the DSS image displayed under the footprint, move your mouse over the image.

-Let your mouse hover over any of them to get a “tool tip” telling you more about what this icon does.
-Click on the little blue box with stars (6th from the left).
+Let your mouse hover on top of any of tool icons on the top pane just above the “Position” text.
+The tool tip will tell you more about what this icon does.
+Click on the icon showing a paper sheet with top left corner bent and a plus-sign near the lower right corner (2nd from the left).
 This enables you to change the background image.
 It produces a pop-up window.
 Check to be sure the target is right by checking that it has about the right coordinates.
 Pick an IRAS/ISSA image at 25 microns.
 Pick a 5 degree size.
 Here is what the relevant part of my screen looks like right before I clicked OK; note that you can create a 3-color image for the background if you wish:

-Here are the three footprints for the three IRAC AORs (obtained separately and screen-snapshotted here), with a coordinate grid overlaid for comparison (click on the green "grid" icon to add this to yours):
+Here are the three footprints for the three IRAC AORs (obtained separately and screen-snapshotted here), with a coordinate grid overlaid for comparison (click on the grid-looking icon, about sixth from the right on the icon row, to add this to yours):

 So, we have already made significant progress!
-The footprint of the 2003 observation is very much smaller than the other two observations.
-We don't want this small observation -- since it has less sky coverage, the chances of it containing a new YSO (our scientific goal for this analysis) are smaller than either of the other two observations.
+The footprints of the 2003 and 2012 observations are very much smaller than the other two observations.
+We do not want these small observations -- since they have less sky coverage, the chances of them containing a new YSO (our scientific goal for this analysis) are smaller than either of the other two observations.

 Step 6.
 Understanding the results -- the Level 2 (PBCD) tab

-OK, so now we know that we are not interested in the 2003 observation (the one with "brc" in the target and AOR names, the one with Fazio as the PI, AORKEY 6029824).
+OK, so now we know that we are not interested in the 2003 and 2012 observations (the ones with "brc" and “PGC” in the target and AOR names, the ones with Fazio and Tully as the PIs, AORKEYs 6029824 and 43725824).
 But we need to be able to pick between the other two observations.
-Let's do this by investigating which products are available.
+Let us do this by investigating which products are available.

-In order to see what Level 2 (PBCD) products are available, check the boxes next to the two more recent observations, and click on "Restrict data in other tabs."
+In order to see what Level 2 (PBCD) products are available, check the boxes next to the 2006 and 2007 observations, and click on "Restrict data in other tabs."

 Then, click on the "Level 2 (PBCD)" tab.

 Note that there are a TON of lines here.
-From 2 AORs, we've gone to 188 lines (see the top center of the search results pane), and there will be more files that come with these data when you download them.
-That's why it's best to start with the AOR tab -- it's a higher-level summary of the observations.
+From 2 AORs, we have gone to 188 lines (see the top center of the search results pane), and there will be more files that come with these data when you download them.
+That is why it is best to start with the AOR tab -- it's a higher-level summary of the observations.

 OK, now it gets a little more complicated.
-For the most generic case, for most observations you'll find in the SHA, you'll get results like for the the 2006 observation; the 2007 observation was taken in a different, rarer way.
+For the most generic case, for most observations you will find in the SHA, you will get results like for the 2006 observation; the 2007 observation was taken in a different, rarer way.
 This is a good example, because it shows how to use the SHA to investigate the products.
 In all likelihood, your search of any given patch of sky will be simpler!